jonasbkarlsson/ev_smart_charging/README.md

 Attribute | Description
 -- | --
 `Current price` | The current price from the electricity price entity.
-`EV SOC` | The current SOC of the electric vehicule.
+`EV SOC` | The current SOC of the electric vehicle.
-`EV target SOC` | The current target SOC of the electric vehicule.
+`EV target SOC` | The current target SOC of the electric vehicle.
 `Charging is planned` | `true` if charging is planned, otherwise `false`.
 Is set to `false` after charging is completed.
 `Charging start time` | If charging is planned, the date and time when the charging will start.
 `Charging stop time` | If charging is planned, the date and time when the charging will stop.